clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 entered the temple area and drove out all who were buying and selling there.
-He overturned the tables of the money changers.” ([Mark 11:12-19](http://www.biblegateway.com/bible?passage=Mark+11:12-19) ; [Matthew 21:12](http://www.biblegateway.com/bible?passage=Matthew+21:12)) Jesus, the Sun, representing the passage of time, moves out of Libra, the Scales of Justice, and the money changers pack up and leave, because the season has passed and they are finished selling the harvest.
+He overturned the tables of the money changers.” ([Mark 11:12-19](http://www.biblegateway.com/bible?passage=Mark+11:12-19) ; [Matthew 21:12](http://www.biblegateway.com/bible?passage=Matthew+21:12)) Jesus, the Sun, representing the passage of time, moves out of Libra, the Scales of Justice, and the money changers pack up and leave, because the season has passed, and they are finished selling the harvest.

 As we enter the season of Autumn the leaves fall from the trees and the trees appear to wither.
 It is at this point in